‘Playboy’ Stunner Rachel Cook Flaunts Insane Abs, Plentiful Cleavage In Stunning Instagram Snaps

-American model Rachel Cook was one of many famous faces to party at Coachella this past weekend and she shared plenty of updates via her Instagram page throughout the event.
-Now, the Playboy model is sharing some additional snapshots and her fans are going wild over how sultry and sexy she looks.
+American model Rachel Cook was one of many famous faces to party at Coachella this past weekend, and she shared plenty of updates via her Instagram page throughout the event.
+Now, the Playboy model is sharing some additional snapshots, and her fans are going wild over how sultry and sexy she looks.

-The post of Rachel’s on Instagram took a shot from Coachella and shared it in both a black-and-white version as well as in color.
+Rachel’s post on Instagram took a shot from Coachella and shared it in both a black-and-white version as well as in color.
 The photo shows Cook wearing jeans and a white crop top or bralette as she cocks a hip to the side and gazes seductively at the camera.

-Cook’s ample cleavage is showcased perfectly by the cut of her crop top and the outfit is the perfect combination for flaunting the Playboy model’s insane abs.
-Rachel went with a light makeup palette and had her hair pulled back into a casual ponytail and she’s wearing several layered necklaces along with numerous Coachella bracelets on one wrist.
+Cook’s ample cleavage is showcased perfectly by the cut of her crop top, and the outfit is the perfect combination for flaunting the Playboy model’s insane abs.
+Rachel went with a light makeup palette and had her hair pulled back into a casual ponytail, and she’s wearing several layered necklaces along with numerous Coachella bracelets on one wrist.

 Rachel’s enviable chiseled midsection had fans drooling as her jeans hung low on her hips.
 Cook had one thumb hitched in her pocket and her followers couldn’t help but notice how the pendant on one necklace hung tantalizingly between her breasts.